-17 The provisions of this further amended Scheme will have immediate effect.Any steps taken under any previous version of the Scheme shall be deemed to have been taken under this further amended Scheme.
+The provisions of this amended Scheme effective from [13th October 2011] will have immediate effect.
+Any steps taken under any previous version of the Scheme shall be deemed to have been taken under this amended Scheme.

-Amendment and Termination of this Scheme
+Amendment and termination of this Scheme

-18 This Scheme may be amended by the Board, with the agreement in writing of the FRC and the governing body of each of the Participants, or terminated by the Board by giving notice of not less than six months expiring on 31st December in any year.
+This Scheme may be amended by the Board, with the agreement in writing of The Financial Reporting Council and the governing bodies of each of the Participants, or terminated by the Board by giving notice of not less than six months expiring on 31st December in any year.